Brown tree snakes found at Cocos Island

-Brown tree snakes have been found again at Cocos Island, which is where experts have been working to increase the population of the endemic bird species ko’ko’, also called the Guam rail.
+Brown tree snakes have been found at Cocos Island, which is where experts have been working to increase the population of the endemic bird species ko’ko’, or the Guam rail.

-Jay Gutierrez, acting chief of Division of Aquatic and Wildlife Resources at the Guam Department of Agriculture, said they are working with federal partners, U.S. Geological Survey and U.S. Department of Agriculture, as well well as U.S. Fish and Wildlife Service.
+Jay Gutierrez, acting chief of the Division of Aquatic and Wildlife Resources at the Guam Department of Agriculture, said officials are working with federal partners, U.S. Geological Survey and U.S. Department of Agriculture, as well as U.S. Fish and Wildlife Service to better understand how many brown tree snakes are on the island and the best way to remove them.

-Gutierrez said it’s not the first time snakes have been found on the island.

-“They could be getting there by boat,” he said, explaining that when people go to visit they might not see the snake that fell into the boat from a nearby tree or slithered on looking for a warm, dry hiding place.
+“Thanks to the diligence of the members of the public who reported the brown tree snake sighting, we were able to quickly respond to the threat that the brown tree snake poses to the wildlife on Cocos Island,” said DAWR wildlife supervisor Diane Vice.

-Gutierrez said there are about 60-80 ko’ko birds on Cocos Island.
-Officials last year said there were about 200 in both Rota and Cocos, it was enough to downgrade the bird from "extinct in the wild" to "critically endangered" on the Red List of Threatened Species by the International Union of Conservation of Nature.
+Gutierrez said there are about 60-80 ko’ko' birds on Cocos Island.
+Officials said last year that there were about 200 in both Rota and Cocos Island, enough to downgrade the bird from "extinct in the wild" to "critically endangered" on the Red List of Threatened Species by the International Union for Conservation of Nature.

 The bird neared extinction after decades of being preyed upon by the invasive species, the brown tree snake.